 Before reading on, it is important to establish that, as per the regulatory white paper of the Payment Service Act and other regulatory platforms in Singapore, Cryptocurrencies will be classified as Digital Payment Tokens (DPT).

 With so much to digest about these developments, here are 3 key things that you should definitely keep a lookout for in the upcoming Payment Services Act!

 When is the Payment Services Act happening?
 Who does it affect?

 The Payment Services Act will officially commence on 28 January 2020, and all persons conducting activities under the Payment Services Act, will have to obtain a license to conduct business in Singapore.

-Businesses that the Payment Service Act will affect include account issuance, domestic money transfers, cross-border money transfers, merchant acquisition, e-money issuance, digital payment token, and money changing.
+Businesses that the Payment Service Act will affect include account issuance, domestic money transfers, cross-border money transfers, merchant acquisition, e-money issuance, digital payment tokens, and money changing.

-Digital payment token providers, like Coinhako, will be allowed a period of up to 6 months after the commencement of the act to submit a license application to remain in operation.
+Digital Payment Token (DPT) providers, like Coinhako, will be allowed a period of up to 6 months after the commencement of the act to submit a license application to remain in operation.